OctopusDeploy/docs/docs/octopus-rest-api/examples/index.md

 position: 40
 ---

-As you work with the Octopus API, you may need some guidance on how to perform actions or what parameters to provide.
-The [OctopusDeploy-API GitHub repository](https://github.com/OctopusDeploy/OctopusDeploy-Api) has many examples using the API.
-Our plan is to migrate those examples to this site and provide solutions for PowerShell with REST requests, PowerShell using Octopus.Client, and C# using Octopus.Client.
+As you work with the Octopus API, you may need some guidance on how to perform certain actions or what parameters to provide.
+The [OctopusDeploy-API GitHub repository](https://github.com/OctopusDeploy/OctopusDeploy-Api) contains many examples using the API, with solutions covering:

+- PowerShell using the REST API.
+- PowerShell using Octopus.Client.
+- C# using Octopus.Client.
+- Python using the REST API.

+In addition, we also have a wide range of some of the more common examples here as well.

 ## Using the scripts